Azure-Samples/cloud-services-python-contoso-ads-application/README.md

 ***1. [Python 3.4 interpreter for Windows](https://www.python.org/downloads/release/python-344/).***

 Note that only Python 3.4 and 2.7 are natively supported by Azure (Python 3.4 by default).
-If you'd like to use 2.7 or other versions, additional configuration for start up task is required.
+If you prefer 2.7 or other versions, additional configuration for startup task is required.

 ***2. Visual Studio 2013 or 2015***